 UNH Health & Wellness provides resources specifically for online students focused on mental health and general wellness.
 To learn more about these resources (requires USNH login).

 For questions, access issues, or concerns please email Tiffany Doherty, Director of Student Affairs and Academic Engagement, at Tiffany.Doherty@unh.edu.

 A UNH Wildcat email account has been created for you.
 This will be the primary mode that many University departments use to communicate their processes and deadlines, so it is imperative you check your email on a regular basis.
 To activate your account visit the Accessing Student Email – WildcatsMail webpage.

 Students can use Webcat to view course schedules, register for courses, view grades, view holds, request enrollment verifications, request transcripts, view degree evaluations, view their bill, pay online, request a refund, and view financial aid information, among a number of other important tasks.

 The University utilizes the LMS system MyCourses (also referred to as Canvas), to deliver all online course content.
 MyCourses is the platform you will use to access your online courses.
 The login credentials you received during the application process can be used to access the platform.
-For information on how to navigate Canvas, visit the Canvas: Student Overview webpage.
+For information on how to navigate Canvas.

 UNH has created a Tech Checklist where you'll find detailed information on all sorts of online resources and services that you will be using throughout your time at UNH.
 The checklist includes info on setting up your UNH email, installing Microsoft Office 365, accessing Box (file storage service), and much more.